actuate-rs/actuate/README.md

 A high-performance reactive user-interface framework for Rust.
 This crate provides a generic library that lets you define UI using declarative, type-safe syntax.
-Views combine together to form a statically-typed view tree that is stored on the stack, giving this architecture its high performance.
+Views combine together to form a statically-typed view tree that can be stored on the stack, giving this architecture its high performance.

 ```rust